 The first section is relatively flat with a slight bit of uphill through a deep valley of glaciers.
 You'll notice that a lot of the trail follows a restored Inca water channel, which local farmers still make use of today.
 This section is 7 km overall.

-Once you arrive in Soraypampa, you will settle in the SKY DOMES Camp where you'll sleep this evening.
+Once you arrive in Soraypampa, you will settle in the Cabin with Glass Roof where you'll sleep this evening.
 You’ll have a bit of time to rest after enjoying your first lunch in the mountains.
 Feeling refreshed, it'll be time to start the hike up to the incredibly beautiful Humantay Lake (4200 masl / 13,780 ft).

 This round trip takes about 3 hours and covers 3 km.
 It's not far but you need to take things slowly at this altitude.
 You'll have some time once you get to the lake to enjoy the fantastic scenery.
 There aren’t many places in the Andes quite as stunning as the turquoise waters glistening against the Humantay glacier.
 You’ll feel like you’re in a fairytale.